- Home

 Bar Graph

-A graph that uses rectangular bars of different heights or lengths to compare quantities across categories.
+A bar graph is a chart that uses rectangular bars of different heights or lengths to compare quantities across distinct categories.
+Each bar represents one category, and the bar's length is proportional to the value it represents.

 Line Graph